coverclock/com-diag-hazer/README.md

 When a client of the router changes its port or IP address, it appears to be a new rover or base.
 In the case of the rover, it is immediately registered with the router, which begins feeding it RTK updates from the current base.
-The old rover times out when no more keep alives are received, and it is removed from the list of active rovers on the router.
-In the case of the base, the new base is rejected until similarly the old base times out and is removed when no more updates are received; then the new base is registered on the router and its updates are used to feed the rovers.
+The entry for the old rover times out when no more keep alives are received, and it is removed from the list of active rovers on the router.
+In the case of the base, the new base is rejected until similarly the old base times out and is removed when no more updates are received, at which point the new base is registered on the router and its updates are used to feed the rovers.

 All internet communication is via UDP datagram.
 Each datagram contains one and only one fully validated RTCM message complete with checksum and preceeded by a four-byte sequence number.
-UDP datagrams received out of sequence are rejected by the receiver.
+UDP datagrams received out of sequence are dropped by the router or the rover.

 The internet route to the rover for RTK updates is determined by the address and port from which a keep alive is received by the router from the rover.